gazcbm/Marlin-2.0.x-SKR-Mini-E3-v1.2/README.md

  If you have a BLtouch with different colours, the SKR Mini E3 pinouts you need are
 <img align="top" src="docs/mini-pins.JPG" />

-For those with Red, Blue and Yellow wires to your servo post, they should be in that order.

 ## BLtouch Troubleshooting